Lucy Hood (politician): Political career

-Hood has been a Labor member of the South Australian House of Assembly since the 2022 state election, representing Adelaide.
-She replaced the Liberal minister for Child Protection, Rachel Sanderson, who had held the seat since 2010.
+In the 2022 state election held on 19 March 2022, Hood received 56.2 per cent of the two-party-preferred vote (2PP) from 40.6 per cent of the first-preference votes, achieving a swing of 7.1 per cent and defeating the Liberal minister for Child Protection, Rachel Sanderson, who had held the seat since 2010.
 She was supported in her campaign by the mentorship of the Victorian Minister for Agriculture, Mary-Anne Thomas, through Emily's List Australia.
+Prior to the election, the ABC election analyst Antony Green stated that results in Adelaide have tracked closely with the seat being won by the party that won the state-wide 2PP at every election since 1985.